French cold case: Ex-police officer linked to rapes, murders

 The 8-year-old girl who is the first known victim was approached in the elevator of her building on April 8, 1986, by a man who identified himself as a police officer, then took her to the basement and raped and strangled her.
 The girl, Sarah, lost consciousness, but did not die.

 A month later, an 11-year-old girl named Cecile was raped and killed in the basement of her Paris apartment building.
-Her half-brother crossed paths with the suspect and described him to investigators, allowing production of a police sketch that later hung in many police stations around France.
+Her half-brother crossed paths with the suspect and described him to investigators, allowing production of a police sketch that hung for years in many police stations around France.

 But police had no leads, so the investigation was closed in 1992.
 In 1996, a new judge reopened the case and ordered a genetic analysis of the evidence, which made it possible to get the suspect’s DNA.